Updated June 9, 2023

 Introduction to Six Sigma Concepts

-Six Sigma concepts have been the foremost framework, which includes various approaches, methodologies, and six sigma concepts lean tools for the work of process improvement within a business.
-Six Sigma concepts hold a pivotal role in entire business strategies and prod the top management to get processes to produce more quality at every stage and step they undergo.
+Six Sigma concepts have been the initial framework, which includes various approaches, methodologies, and six sigma concepts lean tools for process improvement within a business.
+Six Sigma concepts hold a pivotal role in entire business strategies and prod the top management to get methods to produce more quality at every stage and step they undergo.
 The data processed drives it, follows the rules, and adopts a disciplined line of thought.
 Six Sigma guarantees less wastage and high-quality systems and processes for usage by groups and individuals.
 With Six Sigma concepts, defects are targeted and eliminated throughout the production line by comparing the point variation between the ideal or expected and the actual result/output from the product to its service.

-On the other hand, we have Lean, which was mostly used in manufacturing but has gained precedence in the recent past as the set of methodologies to eliminate waste in the curve and turn of the production process.
+On the other hand, we have Lean, primarily used in manufacturing but has gained precedence recently as the set of methodologies to eliminate waste in the curve and turn the production process.

 Lean methodologies have processes as a “value stream.”
 Management of this value stream involves defining values in the product and process capabilities within a workflow.
 It focuses on the customer’s needs and ensures that customers receive the product or service they need at the right time and at the correct cost for purchase.

 Here are a few differences between Six Sigma concepts and Lean: